Myers-Briggs INTRO (Part 2b)

 OUR RESPONSES

-Set limits, set consequences – & then follow through.
+Set limits, list consequences – then follow through.

 One of the biggest mistakes Receivers make is to be much too lenient.
 Once you give in to the P-A’s pattern, you’ve lost the game they’re playing.
 Ignoring or going along with their tactics, or taking on their responsibilities, is enabling & encourage them to continue.

-Offer one or more serious/important consequences.
-Said simply & calmly, it may make them think twice about their automatic reactions & perhaps encourage them to modify their behavior – shifting from obstruction to cooperation.
+Offer one or more serious/ important consequences that you know will matter to the P-A .
+Said simply & calmly, it may make them think twice about their automatic reactions, & maybe encourage them to modify their behavior – shifting from obstruction to cooperation.
 READ 7 types of power that encourages positive change.

 EXP